vendruscolo-lab/AlphaFold-IDP/README.md

 The google-colab notebook a few minutes to generate the the AF pairwise aminoacid distance prediction of ~ 100 aminoacid  long proteins.
 The backmap analysis took up to to 3 hrs depending on the proteins tested.

+## Software requirements

+The code can be used in Linux or macOS.

+### Dependencies:
+`
+numpy
+pandas
+scipy
+sklearn
+mdtraj
+matplolib
+plumed
+gromacs
+`

+### Installation:

+The user should download this github repo locally by `gitclone https://github.com/vendruscolo-lab/AlphaFold-IDP.git` Then, create a new environment by `conda env create -f environment.yml` followed by `conda activate AlphaFold-IDP`

 ## Authors
 [Faidon Brotzakis (@fbrotzakis)](https://github.com/fbrotzakis)